transloadit/ruby-sdk/README.md

 ## Description

-This is the official Ruby gem for the [Transloadit](transloadit.com) API.
-You can use it to upload files to the REST API and to ease the creation of Transloadit-enabled upload forms.
+This is the official Ruby gem for [Transloadit](transloadit.com).
+It allows you to automate uploading files through the Transloadit REST API

 ## Install